EthanStandel/solid-joystick/README.md

 #### KeyboardPlugin

 This plugin should be used in scenarios where use of keyboard controls are appropriate, such as when navigating 3D spaces in a first-person perspective using WASD.
+To make a first-person game, this plugin works well with the `PointerLockPlugin`.

+#### PointerLockPlugin

+This plugin should be used for situations where mouse movement should be directly tied to the item controlled by the joystick.
+This works well for controlling cameras in 3D spaces.
+To make a first-person game, this plugin works well with the `KeyboardPlugin`.

 ### Important types